Edition 158 - October 2015

 J .Evans

-Goering steps in to U-boat tales - feel that Dr. Stephens is treating the letters concerning U-boats in Wales with undue scepticism and hilarity.
+Goering steps in to U-boat tales - I feel that Dr. Stephens is treating the letters concerning U-boats in Wales with undue scepticism and hilarity.
 Not only did the U-boat crews land to replenish supplies but they also bought Welsh antique furniture from various coastal locations.
 This was shipped back to Germany and was much prized by the Nazi leadership and Goering, an avid collector of other people's treasures, including Welsh dressers.
 Alas, all was destroyed in the Berlin bunker in 1945.

 Incidentally, a relative was told by a farmer of a meeting with a U-boat commander who had an uncanny resemblance to the actor who played the U-boat captain in a famous episode of Dad's Army.
 All this I was told in my youth.